warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 #### Selector Translation

-A standard Lucene search expression would not necessarily fully 'understand' Cloudant's JSON based query syntax.
+A standard Lucene search expression would not necessarily fully 'understand' Mango's JSON based query syntax.
 Therefore, a translation between the two formats takes place.

 In the example given,
 the JSON query approximates to the English phrase: